stasinos/machine_learning/math_expr/README.md

 but not of the functions themselves.

-Think of this as a computer vision exercise, where the machine learning will learn how to recognize the elemntary functions (sine, sinc, exponential, logarithmic) although it is only given as supervision descriptions of complex bitmaps (e.g., this is a composition of exp and sine) without ever observing the elementary
+Think of this as a computer vision exercise, where the machine learning will learn how to recognize graphs of the elementary functions (sine, sinc, exponential, logarithmic) although it is only given as supervision descriptions of complex bitmaps (e.g., this is a composition of exp and sine) without ever observing the elementary